AndreasRX7/School/README.md

 # About this repository
-This repository is being used to help me and mah homies.
-If you are a teacher reading this then you will never find me.
-I think.
-Hopefully not.
+This repository has been made to help people due to the school programs have indentation errors.
+I have fixed the errors so now you can compare code if you are wrong.